mirabor/AIdvocatAR/README.md

 # app demo

+# notes for readability
+- i mainly use xcode's local git source control hence crazy commit history sorry
+- started adding firebase but decided not to as of rn
+- future plans:
+    - add sketchfab download api (https://sketchfab.com/developers/download-api) to access library of .usdz models and populate model picker view

 # how to run
-- install XCode version 13 and have an iPhone X or later
+- have XCode at least version 13
+- have iPhone X or later
+- have usb—usb-c cord
 - clone the repo
-- Go to the project directory
+- plug in and build

-*might add firebase components later but not rn. don't do the below if not using firebase!*
+*might add backend  later but firebase is currently not implememented. don't do the below if not using firebase!*
+- go to the project directory
 - (if firebase used) run the following command to create podfile
 ```bash
 pod init